McLaren W1 details: Successor to F1 and P1 hypercars is a 1,258bhp hybrid road-to-track transformer

 New range-topping McLaren announced on anniversary of McLaren F1 team’s first world constructors’ championship

-McLaren has released details of its most powerful, fastest-accelerating car ever, saying it’ll be capable of transforming from road to race spec using active suspension and aerodynamics, enabling it to lap the Nardo racing circuit three seconds quicker than the track-honed McLaren Senna.
+McLaren has released details of its most powerful, fastest-accelerating car ever, saying the forthcoming McLaren W1 is able to lap the Nardo racing circuit three seconds quicker than the track-honed McLaren Senna.

-The successor to the legendary McLaren F1 and P1 road cars, the forthcoming W1 is set to eclipse all previous models from the Woking-based firm in every metric.
+In fact, the successor to the legendary McLaren F1 and P1 road cars, the forthcoming W1 is set to eclipse all previous models from the Woking-based firm in every metric, the company claims.

 Hybrid power